Observability

 • List services.

-To make things simpler the datasource is installed and configured when using kumactl install observability.
+The data source is installed and configured when using kumactl install observability.

 Dashboards

-Kong Mesh ships with default dashboards that are available to import from the Grafana Labs repository.
+Kong Mesh ships with default dashboards that are available to import from the Grafana Labs repository:

-Configuring Datadog
+Configure Datadog

 The recommended way to use Datadog is with its agent.